 5. Circular Waste Management

 Safe and sustainable waste management lowers the impact on the environment.
 Although waste management is an old concept, startups are innovating to either dispose of garbage as effectively as possible or upcycle it into useful materials to improve the product life cycle.
-Waste to energy solutions incorporates processes like anaerobic digestion, pyrolysis, incineration, and gasification to convert waste into fuel.
+Waste-to-energy solutions incorporate processes like anaerobic digestion, pyrolysis, incineration, and gasification to convert waste into fuel.
 Other trends include wastewater treatment methods such as greywater recycling, rainwater harvesting, and electro-coagulation systems.
 Chemical recycling and remanufacturing are the other circular trends in waste management.

 Zohar CleanTech converts Waste to Energy with ZoharX